 Cause Solution Power failure (power supply is overloaded).
-If the computer has a voltage selector, check that the voltage selector, located on the rear of the power sup (some models), is set to the appropriate voltage.
-Prop voltage setting depends on your region. ply Open the access panel, and be sure that the power su cable is seated into the connector on the system boar 3.
-Check whether a device is causing the problem by rem all attached devices (such as hard drives or optical dri and expansion cards).
+If the computer has a voltage selector, check that the voltage selector, located on the rear of the power supply (some models), is set to the appropriate voltage.
+Proper voltage setting depends on your region.
+Open the access panel, and be sure that the power supply cable is seated into the connector on the system board.
+3. Check whether a device is causing the problem by removing all attached devices (such as hard drives or optical drives and expansion cards).
 Turn on the system.
-If the systementers POST, then power off and replace one device and repeat this procedure until failure occurs.
-Replace device that is causing the failure.
-Continue adding devone at a time to ensure all devices are functioning pro ves m : a time : the ices 4.
-Replace the power supply.
+If the system enters POST, then power off and replace one device at a time and repeat this procedure until failure occurs.
+Replace the device that is causing the failure.
+Continue adding devices one at a time to ensure all devices are functioning properly.
+4. Replace the power supply.
 5. Replace the system board.